urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

 }
 ```

-This endpoint retrieves a specific result (includes attributes from text, asset and table result), that are part of a specific task.
+This endpoint retrieves a specific result (includes attributes from text, asset and table result if present), that are part of a specific task.

 ### HTTP Request